GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 ![Password-protected Custom Endpoint: First access](../../images/password-protected-custom-endpoint-unauthorized.png)

-Once the password is provided and validated, only then we access the actual destination:
+Once the password is provided and validated, only then the user will access the intended endpoint or client:

 ![Password-protected Custom Endpoint: After authorization](../../images/password-protected-custom-endpoint-authorized.png)